just-the-docs/just-the-docs/docs/my_bcit_homepage.md

 ## Student Resources

 The student resources page contains links to the bcit bookstore, IT center, Student association page and more information to help answer general questions a new student may have.
+[Here]( ttps://github.com/Kid-W/Will-Test-Docs/blob/gh-pages/docs/student_resources.md) is how to navigate to the Student Resource page.

 ---